Faheem Ashraf

-Rana Faheem Ashraf (born 16 January 1994) is a Pakistani international cricketer who represents the national side and plays first-class cricket for Faisalabad.
+Faheem Ashraf (born 16 January 1994) is a Pakistani international cricketer who represents the national side and plays first-class cricket for Faisalabad.

 In August 2018, he was one of 33 players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board (PCB).

-Rana Faheem Ashraf is the first Pakistani to take a hat-trick in the T20 format of the game.
+Faheem Ashraf is the first Pakistani to take a hat-trick in the T20 format of the game.

 Early life and career

 He was born into a Punjabi Rajput family in Phool Nagar, a town located in Kasur, Punjab.
 His father Rana Muhammad Ashraf is an influential lawyer.

 He has two sisters and six brothers.

 Faheem began his professional cricket journey in 2010 by playing in the inter-district Under-19 competition in the Faisalabad region.
 Later, he played for the Faisalabad Under-19 team before being remarked in 2013, when he played at senior district-level tournament for Kasur, eventually joining the Faisalabad team for the 2013–14 Quaid-e-Azam Trophy.